Here’s Why One Military Veteran Respects Secretary Of Defense James MattisDan Doyle

 Secretary of Defense James Mattis has had an impact on so many lives, one military veteran, in particular, who ran into the “warrior monk” on a solemn holiday.

-Click the link below to learn more about this amazing story.
+Click the link below to learn more about the Secretary of Defense.